What Does Sweat Really Tell Us - And Why Antiperspirants Can Make It Worse

 Are There Aluminum-Free Antiperspirants?

 There may be extra stink and sweat during your transition from toxic deodorant to natural deodorant but just remember that it is your body’s way of removing toxins.
-After the transitional time passes, you likely won’t have as much embarrassing sweat or stinkiness as you did.
+After the transitional time passes, you likely won’t have as much embarrassing sweat or stinkiness.
 Other things you can do are to avoid sweat-inducing fabrics like polyester and stick with breathable cotton.